Skip to main content

 Abstract

-Nature-based solutions tout climate goals, often ignoring the lived entanglements of multispecies coexistence.
+Coexistence solutions tout conflict mitigation goals for commensals and wildlife, often ignoring the lived multispecies entanglements.
 Tropical cities have become battlegrounds of misguided kindness and escalating conflicts with animals.
 Human niche expansion creates a paradox for free-ranging denizens: abundant food sources from waste, yet unprecedented ecological pressures from infrastructural neglect.
-Using dogs’ case, I reveal how ritual feeding and emotional responses create ecological traps—hurting both animals and people—warranting ecological foresight-driven planning for inclusive, more-than-human cities.
+Drawing on the case of dogs, I reveal how ritual feeding and emotional responses create ecological traps, harming both animals and people, and warranting ecological foresight-driven planning for inclusive, more-than-human cities.

 DOI